jkalski/Trivia-Troupe/README.md

 pip install flask pymongo flask-cors python-dotenv bcrypt
 ```

-Perfect — here is the **rest of the Getting Started section**, continuing exactly where your snippet left off:

 ### Environment Variables
 ```bash
 Create a `.env` file in the root of the project and add the following: